 White House issues gag order to officials on budget details

-In this March 16, 2017 file photo, Budget Director Mick Mulvaney speaks at the White House in Washington.
-The White House is instructing Cabinet heads and agency officials not to elaborate on President Donald Trump's proposed budget cuts beyond what was in the relatively brief submission, a move Democrats decried as a gag order.
+The White House is instructing Cabinet heads and agency officials not to elaborate on President Donald Trump's proposed budget cuts beyond what was in a relatively brief submission, a move Democrats decried as a gag order.
+Budget director Mick Mulvaney wrote in a memo late last week that until the full budget release in May, "all public comments of any sort should be limited to the information contained in the Budget Blueprint chapter for your agency," referring to the 53-page document released last Thursday.

 Add your comments below